Hypertrophic cardiomyopathy: Cats

-There is no cure for feline HCM.
+Cats that are tachycardic (>220) and/or have outflow obstruction (SAM) on echo should probably be treated but there is no cure for feline HCM.
 Many but not all cats have a heart murmur.
 Many cats that have a heart murmur do not have HCM.
 Frequently the first signs that a cat has HCM are tachypnea/dyspnea due to heart failure or acute pain and paralysis due to systemic thromboembolism.
-While medication is commonly given to cats with HCM that have no clinical signs, no medication has been shown to be helpful at this stage and it has been shown that an ACE inhibitor is not beneficial until heart failure is present (at which time a diuretic is most beneficial).
+While medication is commonly given to cats with HCM that have no clinical signs, no medication is helpful at this stage and it has been shown that an ACE inhibitor is not beneficial until heart failure is present (at which time a diuretic is most beneficial).
 Diltiazem generally produces no demonstrable benefit.
 Atenolol is commonly administered when a severe systolic anterior motion of the mitral valve is present.

 Feline arterial thromboembolism (FATE) is a relatively common and devastating complication of feline HCM and other feline cardiomyopathies.
 The thrombus generally forms in the left atrium, most commonly the left auricle.
 The formation is thought to be primarily due to blood flow stasis.
 Classically, the thromboembolism lodges at the iliac trifurcation of the aorta, occluding either one or both of the common iliac arteries.
 Because this split is called the saddle, and is the most frequent location for the thrombus, FATE is commonly known as saddle thrombus.
 Clinically this presents as a cat with complete loss of function in one or both hind limbs.
 The hind limbs are cold and the cat is in considerable pain.
 Emboli may, rarely, lodge in other locations, most commonly the right front limb and the renal arteries.

 Clopidogrel is used to try to prevent left atrial thrombus formation in cats with HCM and a large left atrium.
 The FATCAT study at Purdue University demonstrated that it is superior to aspirin for the prevention of a second thrombus from forming in cats that have already experienced a clot.
-Thrombolytic agents (e.g., tissue plasminogen activator) have been used with some success to break down an existing aortic thromboembolism, but their cost is high and outcome appears to be no better than giving a cat time (48–72 hours) to break down its own clot.
+Thrombolytic agents (e.g., tissue plasminogen activator) have been used with some success to break down existing aortic thromboembolism, but their cost is high and the outcome appears to be no better than giving a cat time (48–72 hours) to break down its own clot.
 Pain management is extremely important.
 The prognosis for cats with FATE is often poor as they are likely to have significant HCM already and a recurrent bout of FATE is likely.
 For this reason, euthanasia is often a valid consideration.